-A runway incursion is any unauthorized intrusion onto a runway, regardless of whether or not an aircraft presents a potential conflict.
-This is the international standard, adopted by the International Civil Aviation Organization.
+A runway incursion is any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and takeoff of aircraft.
 Runway incursions are extremely dangerous and can result in catastrophic accidents involving both aircraft and vehicle operators.
 Runway incursions caused by vehicles or pedestrians are also vehicle/pedestrian deviations.

 There are four categories of runway incursions: